sunnymui/iframe-focus-tracker/README.md

 # iFrame Focus Tracker

 Can't attach event listeners to a cross domain `<iframe>` element and totally BUMMED?
-You wanted to track interactions with your Youtube embed or some form embed, but ran into issues?
+You wanted to track interactions with your Youtube embed, social media like button, or some form embed, but ran into issues?
 Trying to send Analytics events for iframe interactions?

 Me too.